 You can develop this artery disease due to the stress high blood pressure places there.
 These arteries once they get damaged, then narrow down and get hardened by fatty deposits.
 This increases your chances of a heart stroke.

-Diabetes is another cause that increases an individual’s risk for developing a heart disease; it has in fact been found that heart related death rates are two to four times higher win individuals suffering from diabetes.
-Those suffering from diabetes have been found to develop heart diseases at an early age, and for those who are middle aged with type 2 diabetes having a heart attack may be as high as someone without diabetes who has already had one heart attack.
+Diabetes is another cause that increases an individual’s risk of developing a heart disease; it has in fact been found that heart-related death rates are two to four times higher in individuals suffering from diabetes.
+Those suffering from diabetes have been found to develop heart diseases at an early age, and for those who are middle-aged with type 2 diabetes having a heart attack may be as high as someone without diabetes who has already had one heart attack.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.